SLeighton-dot-com/GYM-Website/README.md

 [View the live project here.](https://sleighton-dot-com.github.io/GYM-Website/)

 This is the main information website for a gym called Do Something Great.
-It is designed to be responsive and accessible on a various of devices, making it easy to navigate for people new wantings to join the gym.
+It is designed to be responsive and accessible on a various of devices, making it easy to navigate for new visitors wantings to join the gym or returning visitors wanting to find out more information.

 <h2 align="center"><img src="assets/images/responsive.png"></h2>